 green opportunities for Zoo Visitors

 - Idle Free Zoo signs at loading areas remind visitors that turning of their engine when waiting for 30 seconds or more is better for their engine and the planet.

 - An electric car plug-in station is available in the parking lot behind our Elephant Barn.

 - Bike racks are available to the left of the Zoo's main entrance, next to the Education Center.

 - Recycling cans are next to trash cans.
 Be sure to choose the right bin when making a deposit!

-- Zoo maintenance staff use “Green Trucks” for daily operations.
+- Zoo maintenance staff use “Green Trucks” and hybrid vehicles for daily operations.

 - Alternative transportation incentives (awards for walking, biking, carpooling or taking the bus) are offered to interested staff.

 - A Recycling Awareness Campaign was established by one of our zookeepers to teach staff what can be recycled and how to get it to the right place.

 - Each year, staff can browse the Green Team's Green Holiday Gift Guide, which includes ideas for how to give greatly while leaving a smaller carbon footprint.